-Open to Grades: 11 & 12

-Length of Course: Semester
+Open to Grades: 11 & 12 Length of Course: Semester Graduation Requirement:

-Graduation Requirement:

-Elective or Occupational

-Prerequisite: None

-Goals/Skills Developed:

-Basic office skills such as

-filing using the telephone

 Basic office skills such as filing, using the telephone, mail procedures, etc., are developed.
 Office Assistants will use high speed copy machines and must have the ability to input information using Office and Excel programs as needed.
 Learning to work with others is also stressed.
 Good attendance is important.